Woodstock: August 1969

 Unlike newsreels or personal retrospectives that speak to the power and the glory of the event, my brother and cousin only spoke of its horrors.
 Like hardened combat veterans, they hardly ever brought it up again for the rest of their lives, once they were debriefed, then deloused out on our front yard.
 It was a Post-Concert Traumatic Stress Syndrome that rivaled the worst of military combat experiences.

-I never regretted missing Woodstock such that any encounter later with anyone who admitted to have been there, made me skeptical about the microscopic appearance of his grey matter if he ever said:
+I never regretted missing Woodstock such that any encounter later with anyone who admitted having been there, made me skeptical about the microscopic appearance of his grey matter if he ever said:

 - It was really great.
 Kool, man.
 Really kool.